hl395/steer-prediction/README.md

 ![alt text][hist]

 ## Data Augmentation
 * **Image Flipping**: In track 1, most of the turns are left turns, so I flipped images and angles.
 As a result, the network would learn both left and right turns properly.
-Here is an image that has then been flipped:
+Here are two images that have then been flipped:

 ![alt text][flip]